What happens in the first session?

 It depends entirely on your situation, the difficulties you bring and your personal preference.
 Therapy does not always offer an immediate solution to long standing and often, painful problems.
 There is no upper limit to the number of sessions, you may continue for as long as you feel the sessions are of use to you.
-We will review your progress together at regular intervals, usually after every 6 sessions, to help you with this.
+We will review your progress together at regular intervals to help you with this.

 How long and how often are the sessions?

 The sessions are 50 minutes each for individuals and 60 minutes for couples.
 They are on a weekly basis at the same time and the same place.

 Therapy sessions give you the opportunity to talk about anything that is on your mind, and usually you will start talking rather than me setting the scene.